 Specific heat, or specific heat capacity, is a property related to internal energy that is very important in thermodynamics.
 The intensive properties cv and cp are defined for pure, simple compressible substances as partial derivatives of the internal energy u(T, v) and enthalpy h(T, p), respectively:

 where the subscripts v and p denote the variables held fixed during differentiation.
-The properties cv and cp are referred to as specific heats (or heat capacities) because under certain special conditions they relate the temperature change of a system to the amount of energy added by heat transfer.
+The properties cv and cp are referred to as specific heat (or heat capacities) because, under certain special conditions, they relate the temperature change of a system to the amount of energy added by heat transfer.
 Their SI units are J/kg K or J/mol K.

 Different substances are affected to different magnitudes by the addition of heat.
 When a given amount of heat is added to different substances, their temperatures increase by different amounts.